Shared Digital Infrastructure for a Healthy Michigan

-Serving state and local government to ensure Michigan’s health information-sharing meets local and regional needs, aligning with national standards.
+Working with state and federal government to ensure Michigan’s information-sharing efforts meet local and regional needs while aligning with national interoperability standards and requirements

 Care Providers, Hospitals, and Health Systems

-Generating a holistic picture of a member’s clinical information, as market demands quality ratings, population health and accountable care.
+Generating an holistic picture of members’ clinical information as market demands quality ratings, accountable care and population health

 Data for better health

-MiHIN represents a robust network of entities across the continuum of care that are connected by a shared digital infrastructure and a set of standards, services, and policies.
+MiHIN represents a robust network of entities across the continuum of care that are connected by our shared digital infrastructure and a set of standards, services, and policies.

 News & Noteworthy

 MiHIN's SDOH (Social Needs Screening) Use Case